developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/decoders/index.md

 **Behavior of these levels will vary based on the margin-less decoder selected.
 See the [Reduced Quiet Zone](#reducedquietzone) table for behaviors**.

->Note: Higher margin-less levels will increase decoding times and the risk of decoding errors.
+>**Note**: Higher margin-less levels will increase decoding times and the risk of decoding errors.
 Zebra therefore recommends enabling only the symbologies that require a higher margin-less level, and leaving all other symbologies at the default level of 1.

 ------